 Do not go up on this type of ladder without someone holding it.

-Ladder accidents are a frequent consequence of working at construction and industrial sites in South Florida.
-In many instances, the individual involved in the accident sustains serious injuries, resulting in hospitalization.
+Ladder accidents are a frequent consequence of working at construction and industrial sites in Florida, especially in Miami-Dade, Broward, and Palm Beach Counties, where there seem to be construction projects going on non-stop, day and night.
 According to a study by the National Institutes of Health, the majority of ladder-related injuries are fractures and injuries to the legs and feet.
 However, other more serious injuries such as brain damage and paralysis may occur as well.
-The same study reports more than 2 million ladder injuries have occurred over the span of 16 years, resulting in emergency room visits.
-In some cases, falls from ladders have resulted in death.

-In order to prevent and/or reduce ladder accidents, the Occupational Safety and Health Administration has produced a series of ladder regulations that must be maintained by all employers requiring the use of a ladder.
-Among the requirements, Construction employers are obligated to provide training for any worker that uses a ladder.
-According to OSHA standard 1926.1060, the training must consist of:
+In order to prevent and/or reduce ladder accidents, the Occupational Safety and Health Administration (OSHA) has produced a series of ladder regulations that must be maintained by all employers requiring the use of a ladder.
+Among the requirements, covered construction employers are obligated to provide training for any worker that uses a ladder.
+According to OSHA standard 1926.1060, the training requires that the employee be trained by a competent person about:

 - The nature of fall hazards in the work area.

-- The correct procedures for erecting, maintaining, and disassembling the fall protection systems to be used.
+- The correct procedures for erecting, maintaining, and disassembling the fall protection systems.

-- The proper construction, use, placement, and care in handling of all stairways and ladders.
+- The proper construction, use, placement, and care in handling of all ladders.

 - The maximum intended load-carrying capacities of ladders.